 The students in this course promote positive decision making throughout the school.
-The members pledge to refrain from using drugs and alcohol and volunteer to be randomly drug tested to demonstrate it.
+The members pledge to refrain from using drugs and alcohol.
 Students who are members of the Stand Tall organization also make anti-drug and alcohol presentations to our elementary school children through such programs as On Applebee Pond, Kick Butts Day, and Through with Chew.
 The students also participate in leadership conferences and workshops and sponsor special events and assemblies.
 The students will work cooperatively with drug and alcohol agencies to build effective prevention programs.
+Decisions Day is one example of programming students plan and coordinate.

-102 Peer Helping (1 credit)
+102 Peer Helping